Chart Color Schemes

 Hay has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, the estimated population of the suburb of Hay (NSW) is around 2,308 people.
-This figure reflects an increase of 8 individuals since the census conducted in 2021, which reported a population of 2,300 people.
-The current resident population estimate of 2,273 by AreaSearch, following examination of the latest ERP data release by the ABS in June 2024, and an additional 22 validated new addresses since the Census date, indicates this increase.
-This equates to a density ratio of approximately 1.2 persons per square kilometer.
-The primary driver for population growth in the area has been overseas migration.
+Based on ABS population updates for the Hay (NSW) statistical area (Lv2), and new addresses validated by AreaSearch, the population is estimated at around 2,298 as of November 2025.
+This reflects a decrease of 2 people since the 2021 Census, which reported a population of 2,300 people.
+The change is inferred from the resident population of 2,276 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 22 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1.2 persons per square kilometer.
+Population growth was primarily driven by overseas migration during recent periods.

-AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022, with a base year of 2021, are employed.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-According to these projections, over this period, there is an expected decline in overall population.
-By 2041, the suburb's population is projected to contract by 212 persons.
-However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, which is projected to increase by 49 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilised.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to this methodology, projections indicate a decline of 212 persons by 2041.
+However, growth is anticipated in specific age cohorts, led by the 75 to 84 age group, projected to increase by 49 people.

 Frequently Asked Questions - Population